nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The filter feature works by updating the `Predicate` used in the `FilteredList<Applicant>` of `ModelManager`.
 Using the predicate, minimal changes to the implementation of StaffSnap is required.

-To create a single predicate that is able to search and filter for multiple fields, a `CustomFilterPredicate` class is created
+To create a single predicate that is able to search and filter for multiple fields, a `CustomFilterPredicate` class is created.
 It currently contains the following fields and is able to filter for applicants which match all specified fields.

 1. Name
 2. Phone